The Two Synod Solution

 (aligned with their Primary Synod),

 to do so.
-Their respective Presbytery
+A Presbytery

 may appoint a lay pastor as moderator

-she is commissioned.
+he or she is commissioned.
 The person

 assigned to the commissioned lay pastor